 “It is our women that are the caretakers first and foremost, it is our women that are the life givers first and foremost.
 And we are reflections of our land, so violence against our land is violence against our women.
 It’s not enough to take a look at the problem that we have across Indian country with our relatives disappearing and in the same breath, approving pipelines that invite that violence into our lands.”

 “People can judge the tactics, what our People are doing, but we know what we’re doing is right when we say we’re standing here to protect our children’s water and for those unborn.
 As women we know it because we birth babies.”

 To celebrate the installation of her mural Honouring Our Women at 312 Main, Roxanne Charles brings five local Indigenous Matriarchs — Ta'ah (Amy George), Sabina Dennis, Kanahus Manuel, Debra Sparrow, and T’uy’t’tanat (Cease Wyss) — together in conversation.
 Poet and activist Rita Wong moderates this Zoom webinar.

 Photo: Chris Tait.
 Courtesy the artist.

-Roxanne Charles of Semiahmoo First Nation is a cultural historian employing means of visual representation, oral history, and ceremony.
-Methods which have been utilized by Semiahma People for thousands of years.
-Roxanne holds two undergraduate degrees from Kwantlen Polytechnic University and a Master of Fine Arts from Simon Fraser University.
-Roxanne's work directly responds to a troubling colonial present and documents a variety of issues that reflect her life experience such as spirituality, identity, urbanization, food security, resource extraction, trauma, and various forms of systemic violence.
+Roxanne Charles of Semiahmoo First Nation is a cultural historian employing means of visual representation, oral history, and ceremony; methods which have been utilized by Semiahma People for thousands of years.
+Charles holds two undergraduate degrees from Kwantlen Polytechnic University and a Master of Fine Arts from Simon Fraser University.
+Her work directly responds to a troubling colonial present and documents issues that reflect her life experience such as spirituality, identity, urbanization, food security, resource extraction, trauma, and forms of systemic violence.